hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 to the STP Engine to provide users means to collaborate, by observing and building upon each other's actions, as they speak and sketch to create and edit symbols and tasks.

-These data, shared via the Engine, is what is referred to as a `scenario`, or `session` (which are used interchangeably in this document).
+These data, shared via the Engine, is what is referred to as a `scenario`.
-Each instance of the Engine handles a single scenario/session at a time.
+Each instance of the Engine can handle multiple scenarios/sessions at a time.
 Users access this shared context via one or more user interface apps (such as the samples).
 These apps may connect and disconnect at any time, and can be used simultaneously or at distinct times.

-In this sample, the SDK capabilities for managing this potentially shared context are presented, illustrating how new scenarios can be created, how an app can retrieve the current scenario ("joining a session"), and how scenarios can be saved and loaded  to/from persistent/external storage.
+In this sample, the focus is just on the SDK capabilities for saving/loading data into a potentially shared context, illustrating how new scenarios can be created, how an app can retrieve the current scenario ("joining a session"), and how scenarios can be saved and loaded  to/from persistent/external storage.
+A single default session is used in this sample.
+For a more detailed overview of `sessions`, and how multiple ones can be defined and connected to, see the [Sessions sample](../session/).

 Capabilities illustrate by this sample include:

 * Creating a new blank scenario
 * Querying STP for a scenario that is already loaded in the Engine and "joining" it
 * Saving a scenario to persistent/external storage
-* Loading a scenario from persistent/external storage
+* Loading data from persistent/external storage into a new/fresh scenario, fully replacing the previous content/context
+* Synchronizing data from persistent/external storage into a current session context, that operations potentially performed offline by multiple apps are reconciled into a common state

 NOTE: client apps should always load a scenario, as the basis for further interaction.
 This scenario can be a freshly created (blank) one, one that is loaded from persistent storage,